patrickbwarren/transam-triton/EMULATOR.md

 ./triton -m <mem_top> -t <tape_file> -u <user_rom(s)> -z <user_eprom> -h -?
 ```
 The following command line options are available:

  - `-h` or `-?` prints a summary of command line options and function keys
  - `-m` sets the top of memory, for example `-m 0x4000`; the default is `0x2000`
  - `-t` specifies a tape binary, for example `-t TAPE`
  - `-u` installs one or two user ROM(s);
- - `-z` EPROM programmer: specifies the file to write the EPROM to with function key F8
+ - `-z` [EPROM programmer] specifies the file to write the EPROM to with function key F8

 To install two user ROMS using the `-u` option, separate the filenames
 by a comma with no spaces, for example `-u ROM1,ROM2`.
 ROMs are